James Guthrie (minister): After the Restoration

 The contriving of the "western remonstrance" and the rejection of the king's ecclesiastical authority were, from a legal point of view, the most formidable charges.
 In the preparation of his defence he surprised his counsel by the accuracy of his knowledge of Scots law.
 The trial was not concluded until 11 April.
 Guthrie's closing appeal made a strong impression.
 Several members withdrew; but only Tweeddale spoke in his favour, proposing banishment in place of the extreme penalty.

+Guthrie was exempted from the general pardon at the restoration of the monarchy.
 On 28 May parliament ordered him to be hanged at the cross of Edinburgh on 1 June, in company with William Govan, an obscure deserter.
 Robert Traill, at the age of nineteen, stood beside Guthrie, his father's friend, on the scaffold.

 Guthrie's farewell letter (1 June 1661) to his wife shows great strength of character.
 At eleven o'clock the same day he signed a paper to dispose of the rumour that he was willing to retract.
 At dinner he called for cheese, saying his physicians had forbidden it, but he was beyond the need of such precautions.
 He spoke at the scaffold for about an hour, leaving a copy of his speech to be given to his son when he came of age.
 He is also reported to have left his ring with his niece.
 Opportunities of escape, he said, he had rejected, as flight might be taken as an admission of guilt.
 At the last moment he "raised the napkin from his eyes", and lifted up his voice for the covenants.
 His head was fixed on the Nether Bow port.

 The legend runs that, a few weeks later, drops of blood fell from it on to Middleton's coach, making a new cover necessary, as "all the art of man could not wash out" the indelible stains.
 In 1688 Alexander Hamilton, a divinity student (died 29 January 1738, minister of Stirling), removed the head and buried it.
 The headless trunk was laid out by "ladies of quality", who dipped their handkerchiefs in the blood, George Stirling pouring "a phial of fragrant ointment" on the corpse; it was interred in the aisle of St. Giles' Church.